spikying/chptr/README.md

           AtNumbering will be determined by the presence or absence of @ sign.

 OPTIONS
   -a, --atnumbered  Add an @numbered chapter
   -h, --help        show CLI help
-  -n, --[no-]notify  show a notification box when build is completed.
-Use --no-notify to suppress notification -p, --path=path    [default: .]
+  -n, --notify      show a notification box when build is completed.
+  -p, --path=path   [default: .]
 Path where root of project files are
 ```

 _See code: [src\commands\add.ts](https://github.com/spikying/spixNovel/blob/v0.0.0/src\commands\add.ts)_

 ## `spixNovel antidote [FILTER]`

-Launch Antidote spell-checker
+Launch Antidote spell-checker for given chapter

 ```
 USAGE